manasvityagi/IoT_Dashboard/README.md

  Since most smart devices, like Smart bulb, Energy Meter have different protocols and message structure.
 In Real market, we need smart hub like alexa or google home (or even better) common agreed standards to access the requisite data for this application.
-In this application We have assumed a convenient format for the information interchange.
+In this application W have assumed a convenient format for the information interchange.

 :four_leaf_clover: